genestack/user-guide/source/doc-odm-user-guide/curator_guide.rst

 ---------------

 .. image:: images/Study-metainfo-editor-new-study.png
-   :scale: 80 %
+   :scale: 60 %
    :align: center

 The Metadata Editor application is where you can make changes to the metadata of Study, Samples and any processed/experimental metadata.

-To rename the study click on the "New Study" link at the top of the page and select "rename".
+To rename the study click on the "New Study" link at the top of the page and select "Rename".
 Type in the new name and click the blue "Rename" button.

 .. image:: images/New-study-rename1.png
-   :scale: 90 %
+   :scale: 60 %
    :align: center

 .. image:: images/New-study-rename2.png